ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 ### Wiki Data

-To understand changes in newspaper attitudes toward the NSDAP, historically significant events were retrieved from Wikidata and matched to peaks in monthly stance scores.
-Months with unusually high or low values were identified using a statistical threshold.
-The statistical threshold used in this analysis is 1.5 standard deviations (σ) away from the overall mean score (μ) across all newspapers and months.
-In practical terms: These peaks were then compared to events from the same time, helping to reveal how political developments may have shaped or influenced public opinion in the press.
+To understand changes in newspaper attitudes toward the NSDAP, historically significant events were retrieved from Wikidata via the NFDI4Culture SPARQL endpoint and matched to peaks in monthly stance scores.
+Months with unusually high or low values were identified using a statistical threshold of 1.5 standard deviations (σ) from the overall mean score (μ) across all newspapers and months.
+In practical terms, these peaks were then compared with events from the same period, helping to reveal how political developments may have shaped or influenced public opinion in the press.

 ```sparql linenums="1" title="Example query"
 PREFIX wdt: <http://www.wikidata.org/prop/direct/>